oshoham/oshoham.github.io/source/_posts/Response-to-Hedwig-and-the-Angry-Inch.md

 * **What is space like?** _Hedwig and the Angry Inch_ takes place on the stage of a Broadway theater, the Belasco, on the former set of _Hurt Locker: The Musical_.
 The space is modified by lighting and projections over the course of the show.

 * **What is time like?** Time is linear, as the musical takes place over the course of Hedwig's performance.
-However, you could also say that time jumps around as Hedwig re-enacts several moments from her life over the course of play.
+However, the musical also uses a flashback structure as Hedwig re-enacts several moments from her life.

 * **What is the climate like?** The musical takes place entirely indoors, so it's hard to say what the climate is like.
 I'd guess that the climate is like the inside of a theatre, dark and maybe air-conditioned.

 * **What is the mood?
 What is the tone?** The mood of the musical is at times angry and defiant, at others humorous, at others sad and melancholy.
 The rock and roll music gives the musical a passionate tone.

 * **What is the pattern of sound?** _Hedwig and the Angry Inch_, like most musicals, alternates between speaking and singing.
-The music takes a lot of inspiration from early 1970s glam rock and punk.
+The music takes a lot of inspiration from early 1970s glam rock, punk, and power ballads.
 Hedwig's backing band consists of the typical rock instruments - drums, bass, electric guitar, and piano.

 ## The Social World of the Play